-James Nicholas Tedisco (R,C,I, REF-Glenville) was first elected to the New York State Senate to represent the 49th State Senate District on November 8, 2016.
+James Nicholas Tedisco (R,C-Glenville) was first elected to the New York State Senate to represent the 49th State Senate District on November 8, 2016.
 The 49th Senate District includes parts of Saratoga, Schenectady and Herkimer Counties and all of Fulton and Hamilton Counties.

 Prior to being elected to the state Senate, Tedisco served in the New York State Assembly from 1983-2016 and served as Minority Leader from 2005 to 2009.
 Throughout his career, Senator Tedisco has been a leader and outspoken advocate for reforming state government and the budget process and making government more accountable to the people.